PointCloudLibrary/pcl/doc/tutorials/content/executor.rst

    :lines: 19-42

 Finally, we call `filter` and with the respective executors.
-For `radius_filter` we pass the `parallel_executor` which will spawn 4 threads and and spilt the filtering of points between them.
+For `radius_filter` we pass the `parallel_executor` which will create 4 OMP contexts and and spilt the filtering of points between them.
-For `positive_y_filter` we pass the `simple_executor` which will simply filter the points in a sequential manner.
+For `positive_y_filter` we pass the `simple_executor` which will simply filter the points in the existing thread.

 .. literalinclude:: sources/executor/executor.cpp
    :language: cpp